tjmora/g-font/README.md

 This is the only pragmatic way of speeding up the load up times of your chosen fonts in production.

-To generate the Google Font URL that you will need in production, you don't need to generate it using Google Fonts' website.
+To generate the Google Fonts stylesheet URL that you need in production, you don't need to generate it using Google Fonts' website.
 You can instead do the following:

 1. Place the following `link` tags somewhere in your app, document or layout file/component (within  `<head>` or `<Head>` tags):